 The big problem with using the objectively designed application form to evaluate MS applicant profiles is that there’s hardly anything outside the academic world to really judge.
 It’s great to have a single page summary of a person, but not very practical when you are trying to understand someone’s aptitude and future prospects.

-As admission consultants, we face the same issue (that admissions committee officers do) every time someone posts their qualifications, entrance exam scores and the number of years of work experience on our free profile evaluation forum and asks us to look into our crystal ball and reveal their future.
+As admission consultants, we face the same issue (that admissions committee officers do) every time someone posts their qualifications, entrance exam scores and the number of years of work experience in our free profile evaluation and asks us to look into our crystal ball and reveal their future.
 We can’t!